-At the start of the hearing, the arbitrator will explain the rules and how the hearing will proceed.
-They will also address any preliminary matters.
+The arbitrator will explain how the hearing will proceed and address any preliminary matters.
 This is the time to mention anything that needs to be dealt with before the hearing starts.
-For example, if you have an Advocate or friend representing you, if you will have a witness speak during the hearing, or if you need to make changes to your application.
+For example, you may have to mention that an advocate will be representing you, a witness will be providing evidence, or that you need to amend your application.

 Requesting an adjournment: You may need to request that your hearing be adjourned (rescheduled).
 For example, this could happen if you did not receive your landlord’s evidence in time to prepare a response.
 The decision to adjourn the hearing or proceed with the hearing will be up to the arbitrator handling your case.

 You should be given a fair chance to argue your case, ask questions, and share evidence, including witness testimonies.
 Make sure to present your evidence clearly and concisely, and avoid raising issues that are irrelevant to your application.
 It is important to guide the arbitrator through your evidence; do not assume that they will understand everything on their own.

 The applicant generally presents their evidence first, followed by the respondent.
 One exception to this rule is when a tenant is disputing an eviction notice.
 For those hearings, the respondent landlord must present their evidence first and explain why the eviction notice should be upheld.
 The tenant will then be given a chance to present their own evidence and defend their housing.